Designed by doctors, shaped by you

 • Generic liraglutide

-Here’s what to keep in mind about diabetes drugs for weight loss:
+Here’s what to keep in mind about diabetes medications for weight loss:

-Hers offers access to multiple diabetes drugs for weight loss.
-You can connect with a healthcare provider to discuss possible treatment plans.
+Hers offers access to multiple weight loss drugs.
+You can connect with a healthcare provider to discuss possible treatment plans and see if you’re eligible.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.